Phone: 817-697-4038 Fax: 877-409-3962

 At two weeks your physician will remove your bandages, remove stitches, and examine the foot.

-At six weeks the physician will examine the foot again with X-rays to make sure it heals properly.
+Once the patients has reached the six week benchmark the physician will examine the foot again with X-rays to make sure it heals properly.

 How Soon Can I Walk After a First Metatarsophalangeal arthrodesis surgery?